Trams in Hobart: Elizabeth Street line

-The second of the original lines, the Elizabeth Street line also commenced operation on 23 September 1893, and originally began at Hobart General Post Office (GPO), and travelled north long the incline of Elizabeth Street, through North Hobart, New Town and onto Moonah as far as Albert Road.
+The second of the original lines, the Elizabeth Street line also commenced operation on 23 September 1893, and originally began at General Post Office, and travelled north long the incline of Elizabeth Street, through North Hobart, New Town and onto Moonah as far as Albert Road.

 Before the construction of the Brooker Highway in 1961, this was the main north–south artery of Hobart, and often became exceedingly congested.
 Between Augusta Road in Lenah Valley and New Town, Elizabeth Street becomes New Town Road, but continues uninterrupted, despite the name change.
 Past New Town, New Town Road becomes Main Road, but line was still called the Elizabeth Street line in these sections.

-The Elizabeth Street line was the most heavily trafficked route on the Hobart tram network, and The Mercury of 25 May 1951 reported that 132 trams left the GPO on the Elizabeth St routes each weekday between 4.00 pm and 6.12 pm.
+The Elizabeth Street line was the most heavily trafficked route on the Hobart tram network, and The Mercury of 25 May 1951 reported that 132 trams left the GPO on the Elizabeth St routes each weekday between 16:00 and 18:12.

 The Elizabeth Street line was the most heavily used, and the Springfield branch line had the honour of being the last to cease tram operations in October 1960.

 Lenah Valley branch line

 The Lenah Valley line was a single track branch line off the Elizabeth Street line to Moonah.
 In North Hobart, the track diverted westwards along Augusta Road.
-The second (Montagu St) and third (Giblin St) loops could only accommodate a single bogie car, and so a Giblin St service was provided halfway between each Lenah Valley service at peak hours.
+The second (Montagu Street) and third (Giblin Street) loops could only accommodate a single bogie car, and so a Giblin Street service was provided halfway between each Lenah Valley service at peak hours.